 Enjoy Your Oscar Fish

-Oscar fish are among the most long-lived aquarium fish when given the right habitat.
+Oscars are among the most long-lived aquarium fish when given the right habitat.
 Choose a roomy aquarium, provide a good filtration system, and feed them the proper diet.
-This will help ensure that you'll be able to enjoy your fish for a long time to come.
+This will help ensure that you'll be able to enjoy your beautiful fish for a long time to come.